mstakias2018/Whittle-School-Studios/README.md

 These preview builds will run our `lint-js` and `lint-css` tasks and fail if either hits an error.
 This will enforce PR quality.

+## `/dev` Pages

+We have some pages under the `/dev` route that support testing and validation.
+These are removed on the `production` branch in the `deleteDevPages` util.

+### Validator

+One dev page is the validator, which runs a report on all Contentful content to report on rule violations that are too complex for Contentful.